-- (3) The market value is based on the closing price of a share of the Company's Common Stock as of December 31, 2019 (\$49.85) for unvested RSUs, and is based on the actual dollar amount earned under the PSU awards for the 2017-2019 performance period, given that these awards are dollar-denominated awards. - (4) The number of shares in this column relates to outstanding PSU awards for the 2018-2020 and 2019-2021 performance periods.
-The number of shares underlying PSU awards is determined by calculating the market value of shares of Common Stock underlying such PSU awards assuming maximum performance is achieved, as described in more detail in footnote 5 below, divided by the closing price of a share of Common Stock on December 31, 2019 (\$49.85).
-The actual number of shares that will be delivered in respect of outstanding PSU awards will depend on the performance achieved for the relevant performance periods and the market value of shares of Common Stock on the date of delivery. - PSU awards are denominated in dollar amounts and are settled by delivery of shares of Common Stock following the end of the applicable performance period.
-PSU awards are subject to both time-based and performance-based vesting; and vest only to the extent that the relevant performance metrics are achieved during the applicable performance period.
+- The market value is based on the closing price of a share of Common Stock as of December 31, 2020 (\$52.66) for unvested RSUs, and is based on the actual dollar amount earned under the PSU awards for the 2018-2020 performance period, given that these awards are dollar-denominated awards. - (4) The number of shares in this column relates to outstanding PSU awards for the 2019-2021 and 2020-2022 performance periods, with the PSU awards for the 2020-2022 performance period in the bottom most row of this column for each Named Executive Officer.
+The number of shares underlying PSU awards is determined by calculating the market value of shares of Common Stock underlying such PSU awards assuming maximum performance is achieved, as described in more detail in footnote 5 below, divided by the closing price of a share of Common Stock on December 31, 2020 (\$52.66).
+The actual number of shares that will be delivered in respect of outstanding PSU awards will depend on the performance achieved for the relevant performance periods and the market value of shares of Common Stock on the date of delivery. - (5) PSU awards are denominated in dollar amounts and are settled by delivery of shares of Common Stock following the end of the applicable performance period.
+PSU awards are subject to both time-based and performance-based vesting and vest only to the extent that the relevant performance metrics are achieved during the applicable performance period.
 Thus, at any time prior to the end of the applicable performance period, the exact number of shares of Common Stock underlying unvested PSU awards is not readily identifiable.
-Instead, the Company has included the dollar value that a Named Executive Officer would earn under outstanding PSU awards for each of the 2018-2020 and 2019-2021 performance periods assuming achievement of maximum performance.
+Instead, the Company has included the dollar value that a Named Executive Officer would earn under outstanding PSU awards for each of the 2019-2021 and 2020-2022 performance periods assuming achievement of maximum performance.